Polar grid tool in Adobe Illustrator and how to use the underused grid design tool

-The PG tool can be found beneath the line segment tool.
+The polar grid tool can be found beneath the line segment tool.
 Like too many tools in AI, it is tucked away beneath another tool - I have often put in requests to Adobe for them to extend the toolbox or at least remove under-used items from the toolbox.
 Perhaps that will happen one day (something like the Photoshop customization would be useful)

 You can create all kinds of grids using this tool but the basic generated polar grid is a 5 concentric circles and 5 divider grid.
 You can also skew the results and set the size of the result via the PG panel.
 The initial grid is made only of strokes but you can always expand the result, fill the grid, use it with brushes and much more.
 Literally millions of amazing designs can be created using this powerful tool and it definitely should not be overlooked as a useful all-purpose Illustrator tool.
 It has been in the toolbox for years and years but I always wonder how often it is used and finding any articles about the tool are hard to find.
 You can find grid symbols here and grid fonts

 You can generate a pie slice or radial spokes by setting the concentric to 0 (though weirdly it does still generate a single entry) and you can then set the radial to any number of spokes you wish to generate a pie slice or spokes (you can always remove the circle by ungrouping the path and then deleting it).
 You can set the color of the slices, you can tweak the lines and much more to create all kinds of wonderful line art